Adityaa019/Online-Bookstore-/Demo/README.md

 # Demo

 Welcome to the demo of my project!
-In this folder, you'll find short videos showcasing the various features of my project.

 **Disclaimer: All the demo videos are captured from the application deployed on Azure**